rowland007/Cyber-Playbook/docs/glossary.md

 - **Forensically Clean** - Digital media that is completely wiped of all data (including nonessential and residual data), scanned for malware, and verified before use.
 - **Forensic Science** - The application of science to the law.
 - **Formal Speech** - A presentation given without visual aids.
+- **Framework** - A real or conceptual structure intended to serve as support or guide for the building of something that expands the structure into something useful (Rouse, 2015b).
 - **Free Space** - An area on media or within memory that is not allocated.
 - **Functional Requirement** - The blueprint for the design of a system that performs a specific action (PC Magazine, 2019).
 - **Fundamental Design Principles**